riiid/riiid-labs_back-end_assessment/Assessment/README.md

 ### Submission

-Email your work to woosuk.chang@riiid.co
+Email your work to riiidlabs.backend@riiid.co

 ## Things to consider